Council values individuals’ rights to privacy and is strongly committed to protecting those rights.

 Council’s obligations under the Act and IPPs

-- will only use personal information provided for the primary purpose for which it was collected and directly related secondary purposes that could be reasonably expected (directly related, where the information is sensitive information);
+- will only use personal information provided for the primary purpose for which it was collected and related secondary purposes that would be reasonably expected (directly related, where the information is sensitive information);

 - will ensure personal information is protected from unauthorised access, improper use, disclosure or alteration, and unlawful or accidental destruction or loss.
 Council maintains secure systems for storing personal information and has security procedures in place to ensure the protection of personal information collected by Council;